Hubs-Foundation/hubs-docs/docs/dev-client-gameplay.md

 Refer to the later sections for `world.eid2obj.get(eid)! as XXX`.

-TODO: Write an advantage of this pattern.
+TODO: Write benefits from this design decision.

 TODO: Do we use another example because this Text example doesn't match the actual implmentation. `TroikaText.sync()` shouldn't be called each system.